Bleeding diathesis: Treatments

-Consult a hematologist and have a regular blood check ups.
+Consult a hematologist and have regular blood check ups.
 Have an early diagnostic test for any blood disorders or blood diseases including hemophilia, hemorrhage, and sickle-cell anemia.
 Prothrombin time and partial thromboplastin time blood tests are useful to investigate the reason behind the excessive bleeding.
 The PT evaluates coagulation factors I, II, V, VII and X, while the PTT evaluates coagulation factors I, II, V, VIII, IX, X, XI and XII.
 The analysis of both tests thus helps to diagnose certain disorders.

 Blood transfusion involves the transfer of plasma containing all the necessary coagulating factors (fibrinogen, prothrombin, thromboplastin) to help restore them and to improve the immune defense of the patient after excessive blood loss.
 Blood transfusion also caused the transfer of platelets that can work along with coagulating factors for blood clotting to commence.

 Different drugs can be prescribed depending on the type of disease.
 Vitamins (K, P and C) are essential in case of obstruction to walls of blood vessels.
 Also, vitamin K is required for the production of blood clotting factors, hence the injection of vitamin K (phytomenadione) is recommended to boost blood clotting.